-Your Personal Savings Allowance is how much interest you can earn without paying tax.
+Your Personal Savings Allowance is the total amount of interest you can earn in a tax year without paying tax.
 If you're a basic rate tax-payer, your Personal Savings Allowance is £1,000.
-If you're a higher rate tax-payer, it's £500.
-If you earn £150,000 or more, you won't have a Personal Savings Allowance.
+If you're a higher rate tax-payer it is £500.
+If you earn £150,000 or more you won't have a Personal Savings Allowance.

 HMRC will normally collect the tax by changing your tax code.
 Banks and building societies will give HMRC the information they need to do this.
 If you fill in a Self-Assessment tax return you should carry on doing this as normal.

 On 6 April 2016 the Government changed the regulations, so that from that day we must no longer deduct tax from the interest earned on your account.
 Depending on your circumstances, you may still be liable to pay income tax on your interest.
 For more information or guidance on whether you are liable to pay tax on the interest earned on your account you can contact HMRC directly.
 Learn more